 In addition, MoU’s job is to protect the Ontario and broader Canadian market, sports, consumers, and regulated betting operators, from corrupt activities.

 The AGO has recently accredited the AGCO as an independent integrity monitor.
-And, all licensed operators in Ontario will be required to be part of a monitoring system.
+And, all legal operators in Ontario will be required to be part of a monitoring system.

 March 8 — FansUnite become fully registered Gaming Related Supplier in Ontario

-In an announcement made today, FansUnite says it has received a Gaming Related Supplier – Manufacturer license from the Alcohol and Gaming Commission of Ontario.
+In an announcement made today, FansUnite says it has received a Gaming Related Supplier – Manufacturer permit from the Alcohol and Gaming Commission of Ontario.

 Thanks to this approval from AGCO and an upcoming agreement iGaming Ontario, FansUnite will become a fully registered supplier of sports betting and internet gaming in Ontario, effective April 4, 2022.